adi-mb/veriToken/README.md

 - Access your mobile phone storage.
 - Physically copy it.

-##### To secure the above vulnerability we have developed a ML based middleware that protects your identity from been stolen or misuse.
+##### To secure the above vulnerability we have developed a middleware that protects your identity from been stolen or misuse.

 ### Our free account [Express](https://expressjs.com/) middleware prevents token/session misuse:
 - From different location.